x

 Rubies

-In Rubies, Balanchine highlights the American influence on his style.
-He had arrived in America after working in France, and was interested in Broadway, jazz, and the modern city style of New York.
+In Rubies, Balanchine highlights the American influence and energy on his style.
+When he arrived in America, Balanchine was interested in Broadway, jazz, and the modern city style of New York.
 All of these qualities are shown in Rubies.
 It’s full of energy, with a fast, fresh feeling.
-The dancers wear shorter skirts and their legs go higher.
-A close collaborator of Balanchine, Igor Stravinsky, composed the music, which has many twists as shown in the choreography with movement like flexed feet, angular shapes, and running.
+The dancers wear shorter skirts and their legs extend higher.
+A close collaborator of Balanchine, Igor Stravinsky, composed the music, which has many twists as shown in the choreography with movement like flexed feet, angular shapes, and playful movements.

 Roman Rykine and Larissa Ponomarenko in Balanchine’s Diamonds ©The George Balanchine Trust by Gene Schiavone